NeuroTechSC/neurotechML/README.md

 ### **Graph Evaluation**

 The graphs demonstrate some spikes in loss/accuracy but overall seem stable and normal.
+Something very strange is that the validation loss is lower than training loss, and therefore validation accuracy is higher than training accuracy, which isn't a bad thing, but we must perform more experiments to determine the cause.

 ### **Confusion Matrix**
 ![Confusion Matrix](pictures/conf.png)